andrealommen/PHY309/lectures/Laplace_Images.md

 ---------------------------------------

-Announce office hours Sunday from ????
+Announce office hours Sunday from 5-6:30 (I can stay later if we're still talking.)

 Announce lunch right after this with Melodie, colloquium, workshop.